wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

+WP-Members 3.0.5.1 fixes a bug in the localization logic.
+If you run WP-Members in another language, please update.
-WP-Members 3.0.5 is primarily a functional improvement release with minimal core changes.
-See the change log for details.
+WP-Members 3.0.5 is a functional improvement release with minimal core changes.
 WP-Members 3.0.0 is a major version release.
-Please be sure you have reviewed the changelog before upgrading.  http://rkt.bz/v30
+Please review the changelog: http://rkt.bz/v30

 == Screenshots ==